beechfuzz/e2guardian-docker/README.md

         --restart=unless-stopped \
         beechfuzz/e2guardian

-That alone is sufficient to get it up and running immediately *without any persistence*.
-For persistent data, read below...
+This bare-bones command is enough to get it up and running immediately *without any persistence*.
+If you want

 ## Optional Arguments
 You can add the following arguments to the `docker run` command for better control over the container: